Marotinh0/JELLYFIN-Tailscale-Podman-Launcher/README.md

 ---

 ## 📝 License & CreditsFree to use, modify, and share
-Original concept & core script by Rathgesh
+Original concept & core script by Me
-Cleaned, documented, and generalized for the community by Grok

-Made with ❤️ for the self-hosted community.

 ---